zpiroux/geist-connector-kafka/README.md

 ...
 ```

+For details on available config options in `gkafka.Config`, see [gkafka.go](gkafka/gkafka.go#L52).

 ### Stream Spec Configuration

-Common default Kafka properties for the streams can be provided when creating the factory using its `Config` fields.
+Common default Kafka properties for the streams can be provided when creating the factory using fields in `gkafka.Config`.

 Any Kafka property can also be provided in the Stream Spec itself, which then overrides the factory provided ones.